Helena signing copies of 'Railwaywomen'

 An award-winning author and publisher

-In 2007 Railwaywomen won the joint Writers' News Magazine / David St John Thomas Charitable Trust Award for Best Non Fiction Book and the Silver Cup and prize for Self-Published Book of the Year.
+Railwaywomen won the joint Writers' News Magazine / David St John Thomas Charitable Trust Award for Best Non Fiction Book and the Silver Cup and prize for Self-Published Book of the Year.
 Notable Sussex Women won the prize for the Best Local Book, 2009.
+Jack the Ripper at Last was shortlisted for the Silver Cup but was pipped at the post.

 Books (sole author)